pricingassistant/mrq/docs/jobs.md

 A boolean indicating whether the task is the main task of this job.
 If False, the task is a sub-task.
 This shouldn't make a difference for most apps.

-## Context API
+## Job API

-The Context API provides most of the methods you will use for interacting with MRQ.
-These methods can be imported from `mrq.context`:
+In `mrq.job` you will find methods to create jobs and enqueue them:

 * `queue_job(main_task_path, params, queue=None)`